AlexSchmalex97/AlexSchmalex97/README.md

 # 👋 Hi, I’m Alex!

-Software engineer in training and content creator focused on Python, HTML, and CSS.
-Currently building my portfolio for the Amazon SDE Remote Apprenticeship.
+Software engineer in training learning Python, HTML, and CSS.
+Also a lifestyle content creator sharing life, creativity, and cozy chaos beyond the code.
+Currently building my portfolio with the goal of joining Amazon’s SDE Remote Apprenticeship.

 💡 My legal name is **Sasha Ramirez**, but I go by **Alex** both online and professionally.